How It Works

 If you know of any organisations who would be interested in taking leftover items, please let us know!

-• No, there's no strict limit!
-We encourage you to take what you need for your family.
+• No, there's no limit!
+We encourage you to take as much as you like.
 Our aim is to give these quality items a second life and reduce waste, so please "fill your boots" with items that will be used and loved in your home.

 • Right now, we're only holding Wee Swaps in East Belfast and Lisburn in 2025.
-The organisers, Anna and Meg, run The Wee Swap as a passion project but they also have other full-time commitments, and these current locations are within their local communities.
-As The Wee Swap grows, we would absolutely love to be able to bring it to more towns across Northern Ireland!
+The organisers, Anna and Meg, run The Wee Swap as a passion project but they also have other full-time commitments, and these current locations are within their local communi